-4.2 Timing of an annual general meeting: Under the then JPS, an overseas company is required to hold a general meeting each year as its annual general meeting, and generally no more than 15 months should elapse between the date of one annual general meeting and the next 12.
+4.2 Timing of an annual general meeting: Under the then JPS, an overseas company is required to hold a general meeting each year as its annual general meeting, and generally no more than 15 months should elapse between the date of one annual general meeting and the next.
 Luxembourg law requires an annual general meeting to be held within six months of the end of the financial year (Updated in January 2022).

-- The requirement comparable to the then JPS requirement was codified with modification in paragraph 14(1) of the revised Appendix 3 of the Listing Rules, which provides that an issuer must hold a general meeting for each financial year as its annual general meeting and generally, an issuer must hold its annual general meeting within six months after the end of its financial year.
-Luxembourg incorporated applicants must demonstrate how they will comply with this requirement, which may necessitate an amendment to their constitutional documents (Added in January 2022). - 4.4 Notice of general meetings: Under the then JPS, an overseas company must give its members reasonable written notice of general meetings 13.
-Under Luxembourg law, the notice period for convening a general meeting is eight days if all the shares of the company are in the form of registered shares (Updated in January 2022). - 4.3 In determining the "reasonableness" of the notice period for general meetings, the Exchange will take into consideration (i) the provisions under the Hong Kong Companies Ordinance (Cap.
-622) and the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) as from time to time in force as applicable to Hong Kong incorporated companies, (ii) the shareholding structure of the company; and (iii) company and transaction specific facts and circumstances (Updated in April 2014).
+The requirement comparable to the then JPS requirement was codified with modification in paragraph 14(1) of the revised Appendix 3 of the Listing Rules, which provides that an issuer must hold a general meeting for each financial year as its annual general meeting and generally, an issuer must hold its annual general meeting within six months after the end of its financial year.
+Luxembourg incorporated applicants must demonstrate how they will comply with this requirement, which may necessitate an amendment to their constitutional documents (Added in January 2022).

+4.3 Notice of general meetings: Under the then JPS, an overseas company must give its members reasonable written notice of general meetings.
+Under Luxembourg law, the notice period for convening a general meeting is eight days if all the shares of the company are in the form of registered shares (Updated in January 2022).